 After law school, he joined the San Francisco City Attorney’s Office and worked in complex employment litigation for the Police and Fire Departments.
 He then joined the City Attorney’s Trial Team and became a Team Leader.
 His litigation practice included civil rights defense cases, personal injury, employment, and state and federal appellate work.
 He served as the City’s Chief of Civil Litigation and also managed the City’s Code Enforcement Team.
 He also served as Managing Attorney for the San Francisco City Attorney’s Office from 2000-2002.

 In August of 2002, Kim left the City Attorney’s Office for private practice at Hanson Bridgett in San Francisco.
 He is a partner in the firm and leads the Public Agency Litigation section.
-His practice includes all aspects of public sector litigation including dangerous conditions of public property and design immunity, transportation and transportation funding law, civil rights including First, Fourth and Fourteenth Amendment, Title II, IV, and VII, as well as enforcement litigation in the housing, environmental, and consumer protection realms.
+His practice includes all aspects of public sector litigation including dangerous conditions of public property and design immunity, writs and validation actions, transportation and transportation funding law, civil rights including First, Fourth and Fourteenth Amendments, Title II, IV, and VII, as well as enforcement litigation in the housing, environmental, and consumer protection realms.
 He also does air quality work.
-He has extensive trial experience in the state and federal courts, and also appellate experience in the Courts of Appeal for the First and Third Districts, as well as in the Ninth Circuit Court of Appeals.
+He has extensive trial experience in the state and federal courts, and also appellate experience in the Courts of Appeal for the First and Third Districts, and in the Ninth Circuit Court of Appeals.

-Mr. Smith received his JD from Hastings College of the Law in 1997.
-At Hastings, Mr. Smith was actively involved in the Moot Court Department, serving as the Moot Court Board Chair and participating in several competition teams.
-Specifically, Mr. Smith was a Regional Champion and National Quarterfinalist competitor on the National Moot Court Competition Team as well as the Phillip C. Jessup International Moot Court Competition.
+Mr. Smith received his JD from UC Hastings in 1997.
+At UC Hastings, James was actively involved in the Moot Court Department, serving as the Moot Court Board Chair and participating in several competition teams.
+Specifically, James was a Regional Champion and National Quarterfinalist competitor on the National Moot Court Competition Team, as well as the Phillip C. Jessup International Moot Court Competition.

-Stephen Tollafield is a full-time Professor and Associate Director in the Legal Writing & Research and Moot Court Department.
-Professor Tollafield graduated magna cum laude from Hastings in 2002.
+Stephen Tollafield is a full-time Professor and Associate Director in the LW&R and Moot Court Department.
+Stephen graduated magna cum laude from UC Hastings in 2002.
 As a student, he was a Moot Court team competitor and coach, a member of the Hastings Public Interest Law Foundation, and a founding member of the Hastings Race and Poverty Law Journal.
-In his legal practice, Professor Tollafield was an Equal Justice Works fellow and staff attorney at Disability Rights Advocates, a non-profit law firm that represents people with disabilities in high impact class action litigation.
+In his legal practice, Stephen was an Equal Justice Works fellow, and a staff attorney at Disability Rights Advocates, a non-profit law firm that represents people with disabilities in high impact class action litigation.
 Subsequently, he served for nearly three years as a Staff Attorney at the Ninth Circuit Court of Appeals.

-At UC Hastings, Professor Tollafield has taught LW&R, Appellate Advocacy, Moot Court, a seminar on disability law, and has worked with intercollegiate Moot Court competition teams as an alumni coach.
-As a full-time Professor and Associate Director, he continues to teach first year lawyering skills and oversees the LW&R Department’s staffing and programming.
-He also teaches an analysis and writing class for international attorneys who attend the UC Hastings LL.M. program.
-Finally, Professor Tollafield is a Supervising Attorney for the Hastings Appellate Project, an advanced advocacy clinic for law student representation at the Ninth Circuit Court of Appeals.
+At UC Hastings, Stephen has taught LW&R, Appellate Advocacy, Moot Court, a seminar on disability law, and has worked with intercollegiate Moot Court competition teams as an alumni coach.
+As a full-time Professor and Associate Director, he continues to teach first year lawyering skills and oversees the LW&R Department’s programming.
+He also teaches an analysis and writing class for international attorneys who attend the UC Hastings LLM program.
+Finally, Stephen is a Supervising Attorney for the Hastings Appellate Project, an advanced advocacy clinic for law student representation at the Ninth Circuit Court of Appeals.

-Rachel Wagner has taught LW&R and Moot Court for several years at Hastings.
-She currently is in private practice in complex litigation involving public entities.
-She previously served as a supervising trial attorney for the City of Oakland in varied, high value cases, and before that practiced business litigation for 15 years in the Financial District.
-Rachel also has served as a mediator and settlement commissioner for the superior courts.
+Rachel Wagner has taught LW&R and Moot Court for several years at UC Hastings.
+She is currently in private practice in complex litigation involving public entities.
+She previously served as a supervising trial attorney for the City of Oakland in varied, high-value cases, and before that practiced business litigation for 15 years in the Financial District.
+Rachel has also served as a mediator and settlement commissioner for the superior courts.
 She graduated from Columbia Law School (NY) in 1986, served as a law clerk for the United States District Court for the District of Columbia, and when enthused, still talks too fast.
 She lives in Oakland with two rambunctious kids.